Shirpur: Transportation

 The nearest prominent railway stations on the main route are Bhusaval and Chalisgaon, Pachora.
 Nardana (Taluka Sindkheda) and Amalner are the nearest stations.
 Bus service is available to Bhusaval, Gujarat and MP state.
 Indore is 200 km from the city and Nasik is also 200 km from the city.
 Mumbai is approximately 420 km from Shirpur.

 Gujarat Depot and Shirpur Depot buses are available from Shirpur to Vadodara, Ahmedabad, Surat, day and night.

+Also Shirpur is well connected to Indore, Khandwa, Khargone, Burhanpur, Bhopal, Ujjain, Ratlam, Sendhwa in Madhya Pradesh State.
+There are many MSRTC and MPRTC buses run everyday.